© 2021 by Sara Leanne Adams

 “For my sister.”

 “You didn’t even know she existed until two days ago.”

 “She’s my flesh and blood.”

 “So I’m just supposed to abandon her?”

 “I’ll make sure she’s taken care of.
-You can crawl back into whatever hole you’ve been hiding in for the past sixteen years.
+You can crawl back into whatever hole you’ve been hiding in for the past fourteen years.
 She doesn’t need someone like you in her life.”

 “What’s that supposed to mean?
 Someone like me?”